pedbernardo/converter/README.md

 - Review Converter.js (DRY)
 - Ask for public Review
  - Improve
-- Refactory into a branch using React, Webpack and NPM Scripts
+- Refactory on a branch using React, Webpack and NPM Scripts